History

 Preliminary Meeting on the Denuclearization of Latin America (REUPRAL)

-Preparatory Comission for the Denuclearization of Latin America (COPREDAL)
+Preparatory Commission for the Denuclearization of Latin America (COPREDAL)

 Preliminary Meeting for the Constitution of the Agency for the Prohibition of Nuclear Weapons in Latin America (REOPANAL)